PeKaStLa/connect_flutter_frontend2/README.md

 - device location gps or choose point on map / city from list...
 - ....
 - how to find out if user is in area?????????
+- Initial zoom to the current area and update the backend user info!
 - ...
 - wie machen mit Anmeldung?
 - Chatten nur mit real GPS location? oder auch mit frei gewählter Location?